OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/architecture-high-availability.md

 Additionally, cluster nodes communicate with each other using ports 17000 and 17001.
 To obtain these port numbers, add 10000 to each data port, as detailed in the [Redis documentation](https://redis.io/topics/cluster-tutorial).

-Note that, in this architecture, the Replica processes monitoring the Master are crossed, meaning that they don't runn on the same server machine.
+Note that, in this architecture, the Replica processes monitoring the Master are crossed, meaning that they don't run on the same server machine.
 With this setup, if a server machine fails completely, a Replica process running on a different machine takes over the Master process of the failed server.
 Redis handles this cross-node assigment automatically when creating the Redis Cluster.

 For example, if Server 3 fails and becomes unavailable, the Replica process running on Server 1 takes over, becoming the new Master (blue) listening on port 7001.